LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/44-ACT.md

 > - <sup>b</sup> 11.
 TR adds “Christ”
 > - <sup>c</sup> 17.
 Amos 9:11-12
 > - <sup>d</sup> 22.
 The word for “brothers” here and where the context allows may also be correctly translated “brothers and sisters” or “siblings.”
+> - <sup>e</sup> 34.
+Some manuscripts add: But it seemed good to Silas to stay there.

 ## Chapter 16